Newsies: Production

 Walt Disney Pictures tapped its film financing partner, Touchwood Pacific Partners, to fund the production of the film.
 The production had a $15 million budget.
 Alan Menken's longtime collaborator, Howard Ashman, was too sick from AIDS to work with Menken on this film, and he would eventually die on March 14, 1991.
 Menken brought in lyricist Jack Feldman to help.

+The street scenes were filmed at Universal Studios, on the existing backlot New York Street area; this was the first feature to be filmed on the rebuilt New York Street set after the fire of 1990.

+During production, multiple cast members also wrote, directed, and starred in a satire horror short film named "Blood Drips Heavily on Newsie Square" (alternatively "Blood Drips Heavily on Newsies Square").
+Starring Mark David as Don Knotts, a disgraced actor wanting to star in Newsies for his big career comeback.
+After being rejected by director Kenny Ortega, Knotts decides to murder everyone involved in Newsies production; Including Ivan Dudynsky, Trey Parker, Max Casella, and Michael A. Goorjian.

 Music

 Release

 Newsies was released on April 10, 1992, via distributor Buena Vista Pictures.
 The film did not recoup its $15 million budget, making less than a fifth of that at the box office.
-Newsies has since gained a measurable fan base.
+Since then, Newsies has gained a measurable fan base.

 In 1992, the film was released on Walt Disney Home Video, while a collector's edition DVD was released in 2002.
-Walt Disney Studios Home Entertainment released the film on Blu-ray, as a 20th Anniversary Edition, on June 19, 2012.
+Walt Disney Studios Home Entertainment released the film, while a 14th Anniversary Edition DVD, on May 30, 2006. on Blu-ray, as a 20th Anniversary Edition, on June 19, 2012.

 Reception

 Critical response

 On Rotten Tomatoes, the film's average score is 39% based on 38 reviews, with an average rating of 5/10.
 The critical consensus reads: "Extra!
 Extra!
 Read all about Newsies instead of suffering through its underwhelming musical interludes, although Christian Bale makes for a spirited hero."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 19 critics, indicating "mixed or average reviews".
 Film critic and historian Leonard Maltin called it Howard the Paperboy, noting "This ambitious (up to a point) project is done in by a lackluster score, and by cramped production numbers that seem cheap despite the movie's hefty production budget -- not to mention its bloated running time."